 - Preventing further brain injury.

-- Reduce blood pressure and improve blood supply to damaged parts of the brain.
+- Improve blood supply to damaged parts of the brain.

 - Prevent seizures which can worsen brain damage.